Alms: Christianity

 In Christianity, the giving of alms is viewed as an act of charity.
 In the Apostolic age, Christians were taught that giving alms was an expression of love.
 Such care for the poor was to be understood as love for God, who, in the person of Jesus Christ, sacrificed himself for the salvation of believers.

 In nearly all Christian denominations, money is donated to support the church's financial needs and its ministry to the less fortunate.
 In some churches, the alms are placed near to the altar to symbolize that the offering belongs to God and to represent the unity of the congregation.

 In Western Christianity

 The offertory is the traditional moment in the Roman Catholic Mass, Lutheran Divine Service, and Anglican Eucharist, when alms are collected.
 Baptists and Methodists, among other denominations, collect tithes and offerings (alms) during the offertory in church services.
 A tithe, the first tenth of one's income, is seen as what is owed to God, while an offering (alms) includes anything contributed beyond that.
 Some fellowships practice regular giving for special purposes called "love offerings" for the poor, destitute or victims of catastrophic loss such as home fires or medical expenses.
 Traditionally, deacons and deaconesses are responsible for distributing these gifts among widows, orphans, and others in need.
 Many Christians support a plethora of charitable organizations, not all of which claim a Christian religious affiliation.
 Many American educational and medical institutions were founded by Christian fellowships giving alms.

+For Roman Catholics, alm is a mandatory work of mercy.